 The news reporting is the most challenging!
 I had to read the script in the monitor (which were written in Korean).
 I can read Korean but I can’t read fast.
 Anyway, it’s a fun experience not only for me but also to the kids who went there for a field trip.

 I really enjoy going to places where I can get experiences.
 Besides the activities I mentioned, there are other facilitiesÂ in the KBS Experience Hall.
 They also have a museum where you can see some exhibits, pictures, and other old broadcasting equipment like cameras, microphones, and radios.

 To go there, you can take the Seoul subway line 9 and get off at National Assembly Station Exit 4.
 Cross the street, then follow the signs going to KBS On.
-It’s very easy to find.

 It’s open from 9:30 to 17:30 (Last admission 17:00).

-It’s closed on holidays and first Monday of the month.
+Do not go there on holidays and first Monday of the month.